 Is there a cost?

-It costs Relate £45 to provide a session of counselling and we would ask that you make a donation towards this.
+It costs Relate £45 to provide a session of counselling so any donation received is appreciated.
 We are a not-for-profit service and the amount you donate can be discussed with your counsellor.

 Relate Leaflet Let’s Mend It – Are you pasting over the cracks in your family?
 Don’t let it fall apart.